-We are over three-quarters to our goal!
+We have met our goal!
 Donate to TCB to help us continue creating professional ballet productions going into our 2021/2022 season!

 TCB is a public 501 (c)3 charitable organization––a professional ballet company located in the Twin Cities, Minnesota.

-TCB’s mission is to connect and enrich communities by making ballet approachable, relatable, and fun through innovative, professional, and original productions.
+TCB’s mission is to connect and enrich communities by making ballet approachable, relatable, and fun, through professional and original productions and educational outreach.
 TCB accomplishes this mission through the creation of original story ballets, contemporary works, and educational outreach programs.

 TCB has performed for over 27,000 community members since 2017.
 Notable productions include TCB’s annual performances of A Minnesota Nutcracker, story ballets based on The Wizard of Oz and The Chronicles of Narnia, and the original full-length contemporary ballet Pink Floyd’s The Wall: A Rock Ballet.